barsoosayque/libgdx-oboe/docs/Usage.md

 ### Launcher

-Since **Libgdx** does not allow you to inherit from an *AndroidAudio* (and this is the only class that can be overloaded in your Android Launcher) class, the only workaround to it is just to mimic defualt *audio* behaviour.
+Since **libGDX** does not allow you to inherit from an *AndroidAudio* (and this is the only class that can be overloaded in your Android Launcher) class, the only workaround to it is just to mimic defualt *audio* behaviour.

 But you don't have to do that.
 If your intentions to just utilize the library, then you can use special *OboeAndroidApplication* class instead of the default one: